lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_paint.rst

    The shortcuts can speed up your weight painting:

    Weight color picker
-      :kbd:`ctrl-lmb` change current weight value to the weight value of clicked vertex Resize the brush
+      :kbd:`Ctrl-LMB` change current weight value to the weight value of clicked vertex Resize the brush
       :kbd:`F` then drag to new brush size
    Create linear gradient
-      :kbd:`alt-lmb` then drag
+      :kbd:`Alt-LMB` then drag
    Create radial gradient
-      :kbd:`alt-ctrl-lmb` then drag
+      :kbd:`Alt-Ctrl-LMB` then drag
    Draw a *Clipping Border*
-      :kbd:`alt-B` then drag the clipping border to select the part of the 3D window which shall be kept visible.
+      :kbd:`Alt-B` then drag the clipping border to select the part of the 3D window which shall be kept visible.
       You can then draw only in this part.
-Press :kbd:`alt-B` again to remove the *clipping border*.
+Press :kbd:`Alt-B` again to remove the *clipping border*.

 The weighting Color Code
 ========================